rajeshwarpatlolla/ionic-toast/README.md

 a) `message` is the first argument, which takes any string message.

-b) `position` is the second argument, which takes on of the three values(top, middle, bottom).
+b) `position`(Optional) is the second argument, which takes on of the three values(top, middle, bottom). default position is `top`.

-c) `stick` is the third argument, which takes either `true` or `false`.
+c) `stick`(Optional) is the third argument, which takes either `true` or `false`.
+Default value is false.
 - If the value is true, the toast will not close automatically.
 It will be closed once you click on the close button.
 - If the value is false, the toast will close automatically, after the given time.

-d) `time` is the fourth argument, which takes time in milliseconds.
+d) `timeout`(Optional) is the fourth argument, which takes time in milliseconds.
 If the value is greater than 5000, then it will be considered as 5000(5 seconds) only.
+The default value is 4000 milli seconds.

 **7)** In your controller you have to define a function like below to hide the toast